 Fully approved Architectural, Civil, Landscape, and Structural plan sets.
 10 lots recorded under Tract No. 5964.

-Steps from the Ojai Avenue Arcade, downtown shops, restaurants, and the Saturday farmers' market.
+Steps from Downtown Ojai — the Avenue Arcade, downtown shops, restaurants, and the Saturday farmers' market.

 Ten lots recorded under Tract No. 5964.
 Approved plans across Architectural, Civil, Landscape, and Structural disciplines — ready to permit and pour foundations.